 In multichannel marketing, a brand may use different channels to interact with customers, but each channel is managed separately and with a different strategy.

 Omnichannel marketing seamlessly connects all consumer touchpoints to create a consistent and progressive customer experience.
-It is centered around customer-centric measurements like lifetime value and loyalty.
+It is centered around customer-centric measurements like lifetime value and loyalty, and you need to measure key omnichannel metrics to ensure a successful omnichannel strategy.
 Excited?
 Read our guide to the Top 5 benefits of omnichannel marketing.

 Cost per click

 Cost Per Click (CPC) refers to the actual price you pay for each click in your pay-per-click (PPC) marketing campaigns.
 CPC is one of the most commonly tracked indicators of success for advertising campaigns.
 Click here to learn more about how to measure and improve your marketing effectiveness.